Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 shortness of breath
 heart palpitations
 headaches
-The biggest difference between loneliness and depression is that one is classified as a feeling and the other as a formal mental health condition, says ​​Pareen Sehat, a registered clinical counselor in Vancouver, Canada.
+The biggest difference between loneliness and depression is that one is classified as a feeling and the other as a formal mental health condition.

 You can think of loneliness as a temporary emotional state, even if it may last a long time for some people.

 Loneliness means that your mind and body long for connection.
-Typically, once you find connection, you’ll feel much better, says Sehat.
+Typically, once you find connection, you’ll feel much better.

 On the other hand, depression is a complex mental health condition that can be caused by multiple reasons, not just loneliness.
 Symptoms of depression often last longer and require professional support.